kwotsin/jekyll/_posts/2017-01-02-my-first-post.md

 Anyway, in the days to come I will be sharing more about my adventures in learning Machine Learning, and of course, arrange more fingerstyle guitar covers!

-Till then, `print 'goodbye world!`
+Till then, `print 'goodbye world!'`

 ```
 def goodbye():